kitttrain/kitttrain/README.md

 - ⚡ Fun fact: ...
 -->

-    ## Nothing will work unless you do. - Maya Angelou
+    ## Follow your instincts.
+That is where true wisdom manifests itself. - Oprah Winfrey